thedavidholt/project_badass_nodejs/README.md

 ## the_powershell

 To start off, @eboblick wrote a Powershell script to query the API and tally up the league's scores. @thedavidholt went crazy one night, stayed up wayyyy too late, injected the script with steroids, and then couldn't sleep.
+The `get-standings.ps1` script requires a minimum of Powershell version 6 due to the importing of the owners.json file as a hashtable.
+If you need to update, you can find the latest version for Windows here: https://aka.ms/PSWindows.
+You may also find the Linux Powershell installation resources here: https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux.
+If you're on Mac, you're on your own!
+Just kidding, there's probably something out there, I'm just too lazy to go look for it.

 ## the_future